samuxiii/lifewheel/README.md

 # LifeWheel

-That is a way you can represent our life.
+That is a way you can represent your life.